SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ![Upload Resources](/images/zementis/mlw-app-upload-resources.png)

-Once the files are uploaded, it will be placed under the respective categories.
+Once the files are uploaded, they will be placed under the respective categories.

 ![Upload Resources](/images/zementis/mlw-app-upload-complete.png)